-Trypanosomes enter the regional lymph nodes through the skin or mucous membranes (most often the conjunctiva) and multiply reactive.
-Then there is a progressive damage to the autonomic nervous system (ANS), resulting in impaired inertia of internal organs, primarily the heart, stomach, small and large intestine.
+Trypanosomes enter the regional lymph nodes through the skin or mucous membranes (most often conjunctiva) and multiply reactive.
+Then, progressive damage to the autonomic nervous system (ANS) is observed, resulting in impaired innervation of internal organs, primarily the heart, stomach, small and large intestine.